 Selected Group Exhibitions and Performances

-2023 Plant Teachers, First Free Saturdays, The Walker Art Center, Minneapolis, ME
+2023 Plant Teachers: First Free Saturdays, The Walker Art Center, Minneapolis, MN

-2023 Lilit, NADA House, presented by Dreamsong, New York
+2023 The Sun, Star, Moon and Lilit, NADA House, presented by Dreamsong, New York

 2023 Interior Resonance: 10th Anniversary Show, curated by Regine Basha, Fridman Gallery, New York

-2023 Pop Up: Inflatable Sculpture, curated by Carolyn Bauer, Shelburne Museum, Vermont
+2023 Pop Up: Inflated Sculpture, curated by Carolyn Bauer, Shelburne Museum, Vermont

 2023 How to Trap a Demon (performance), Pioneer Works, New York